-1. Definitions
+Definitions

-A reference in this Schedule to-
+- 1. A reference in this Schedule to- - (a) the "Ports Regulator" is a reference to the entity established under that name in terms of Chapter 5 of the National Ports Act, 2005 (Act No. 12 of 2005). - (b) a section by number is a reference to the corresponding section of this Act; and - (c) an item or a sub-item by number is a reference to the corresponding item or sub-item of this Schedule.

-- (a) The "Ports Regulator" is a reference to the entity established under that name in terms of Chapter 5 of the National Ports Act. - (b) to a section by number is a reference to the corresponding section of this Act; - (c) to an item or a sub-item by number is a reference to the corresponding item or sub-item of this Schedule.
+Continuation of tariffs in force at effective date

-2. Continuation of tariffs in force at effective date
+- 2. (1) Despite section 11- - (a) a tariff or similar method of price regulation in effect immediately, before the effective date, in terms of any law in respect of a transport facility or service remains in effect as if it had been a price control determined and published in terms of section 11, until the date on which the Regulator first determines and publishes a new price control applicable to that facility or service, subject to sub-item (2); and - (b) an agreement of the type contemplated in section 11(9)(c), that was in effect immediately before the effective date, remains in effect as if it had been approved in terms of this Act, until the date on which the Regulator first 20 determines and publishes a new price control applicable to the relevant facility or service. - (2) A pre-existing tariff or similar method of price regulation that remains in effect in terms of sub-item (1) may be reviewed in the manner provided for in section 11. - (3) Despite sub-items (1) and (2), a tariff or similar method of price regulation and 25 review mechanisms in effect immediately before the effective date, in terms of- - (a) an agreement contemplated in section (1) of The South African National Roads Agency Limited and National Roads Act, 1998 (Act No. 7 of 1998), or - (b) an agreement or a licence contemplated in sections 56 and 57, respectively, of the National Ports Act, that was concluded before the effective date, remain in effect for the remaining period of that agreement or licence, as the case may

-- (1) Despite Section 9- - (a) a tariff or similar method of price regulation in effect immediately before the effective date in terms of any law respecting a transport facility or service remains in effect as if it had been a price control determined and published in terms of Section 9, until the date on which the Regulator first determines and publishes a new price control applicable to that facility or service, subject only to sub-item (2); and - (b) an agreement of the type contemplated in Section 9(9)(c), that was in effect immediately before the effective date, remains in effect as if it had been approved in terms of this Act, until the date on which the Regulator first determines and publishes a new price control applicable to the relevant facility or service. - (2) A pre-existing tariff or similar method of price regulation that remains in effect in terms of sub-item (1) may be reviewed in the manner provided for in Section 10.
+Appeals and complaints

-3. Appeals and complaints
+- 3. (1) An appeal contemplated in section 46 of the National Ports Act against a decision taken by the National Ports Authority before the effective date, may- - (a) be filed with the Regulator as a complaint in terms of section 15(1)(a) or (b) of this Act, provided that no such appeal or application for review had been filed under any other law before the effective date; or - (b) be considered and determined under the National Ports Act, as if that Act had not been amended in terms of Schedule 1. - (2) A complaint, as contemplated in section 15, in respect of conduct that occurred before the effective date may- - (a) be filed with the Regulator in terms of section 15 of this Act, provided that no such complaint or similar process had been commenced under any other law before the effective date; or

-- (1) An appeal contemplated in Section 46 of the National Ports Act against a decision taken by the National Ports Authority before the effective date, may- - (a) be filed with the Regulator as a complaint in terms of Section 13(1)(a) or(b) of this Act, provided that no such appeal or application for review had been filed under any other law before the effective date; or - (b) be considered and determined under the National Ports Act, as if that Act had not been amended in terms of Schedule 1. - (2) A complaint, as contemplated in Section 13, in respect of conduct that occurred before the effective date may- - (a) be filed with the Regulator in terms of Section 13 of this Act, provided that no such complaint or similar process had been commenced under any other law before the effective date; or - (b) be referred to the Regulator to conclude an investigation into the complaint. - (3) The Regulator may exercise any power of the Ports Regulator, in terms of the National Ports Act, to investigate any complaint in terms of the relevant Act concerning conduct that occurred during the period of 3 years immediately before the effective date. - (4) In exercising authority under this Item, the Council, or the Regulator, as the case may be, must conduct the investigation, hearing or other matter in accordance with the relevant Act as if it had not been amended in terms of Schedule 1 of this Act.
+- (b) be referred to the Regulator to conclude an investigation into the complaint. - (3) The Regulator may exercise any power of the Ports Regulator, in terms of the National Ports Act, to investigate any complaint in terms of the relevant Act concerning conduct that occurred during the period of three years immediately before the effective - (4) In exercising authority under this item, the Council or the Regulator, as the case may be, must conduct the investigation, hearing or other matter in accordance with the relevant Act as if it had not been amended in terms of Schedule 1 of this Act.